inix-x/inventory-pos/lib/screens/menupage.md

     }
   }

 double calculateTotalPrice() {
   double total = 0.0;
   for (var item in selectedItems) {
+    // Check if item has "count" key (assuming it might not always exist) if (item.containsKey("count")) {
+      int count = item["count"];
-    total += item["price"];
+      total += item["price"] * count;  // Multiply price by count
+    } else {
+      // Handle case where "count" is missing (optional) if (kDebugMode) {
+        print('Item in selectedItems missing "count" key.');
       }
+    }
+  }
   return total;
 }

 void removeFromSelectedItems(int index) {
   // Check if index is within bounds if (index < 0 || index >= selectedItems.length) {
     if (kDebugMode) {
       print('Warning: Index out of bounds for selectedItems.');
+    }
     return;
   }

+  // Get the item and its count (assuming "count" exists) Map<String, dynamic> item = selectedItems[index];
+  int count = item.containsKey("count") ? item["count"] : 1;

+  // Handle removing single item or decrementing count if (count == 1) {
+    // Remove the item from selectedItems
+    selectedItems.removeAt(index);
+  } else {
+    // Decrement count
+    count--;
+    item["count"] = count;
   }

-  // Get the price of the item to remove int priceToRemove = selectedItems[index]["price"];

-  // Remove the item from selectedItems selectedItems.removeAt(index);

-  // Update total price by subtracting the removed item's price totalPrice -= priceToRemove;
+  // Update total price based on selectedItems totalPrice = calculateTotalPrice(); // Call the calculateTotalPrice function }
-}

   @override
   Widget build(BuildContext context) {
     final screenHeight = MediaQuery.of(context).size.height;
     return MaterialApp(
       debugShowCheckedModeBanner: false,
+      home: Scaffold(
-      home: Scaffold( //Scaffold contains the UI of a mobile device as a whole
+        //Scaffold contains the UI of a mobile device as a whole
+        body: SingleChildScrollView(
-        body: SingleChildScrollView( //Widget that enables Scrollablity of the widgets.
+          //Widget that enables Scrollablity of the widgets.
+          child: Column(
-          child: Column( //displays the contents in a column or vertical manner
+            //displays the contents in a column or vertical manner
             children: [
+              Container(
-              Container( //1st category container
+                //1st category container
+                decoration: const BoxDecoration(
+                  color: Color.fromARGB(244, 244, 244, 244),
+                ),
+                height: _showCounter
-                height: _showCounter ? screenHeight * 0.55 : screenHeight * 0.45, //The height changes depending on the _showCounter for the display to be responsive and flexible
+                    ? screenHeight * 0.55
+                    : screenHeight *
+                        0.45, //The height changes depending on the _showCounter for the display to be responsive and flexible
                 padding: const EdgeInsets.only(top: 5, left: 16, right: 16),
                 child: Column(
                   crossAxisAlignment: CrossAxisAlignment.start,
                   children: [